San Bernardino mass shooting

 CLEAR was built with law enforcement and investigations in mind.
 With a combination of public and proprietary public records and real-time information, customers are confident in the results they get while being efficient and cost-effective.

-Customers like the San Bernardino Police Department trust Thomson Reuters CLEAR online investigation software to bring together key content into a single, easy-to-use interface that provides fast and efficient access to a significant amount of public and proprietary records.
+Customers like the San Bernardino Police Department trust Thomson Reuters CLEAR law enforcement investigation software to bring together key content into a single, easy-to-use interface that provides fast and efficient access to a significant amount of public and proprietary records.

 Thomson Reuters is not a consumer reporting agency and none of its services or the data contained therein constitute a ‘consumer report’ as such term is defined in the Federal Fair Credit Reporting Act (FCRA), 15 U.S.C. sec.
 1681 et seq.
 The data provided to you may not be used as a factor in consumer debt collection decisioning, establishing a consumer’s eligibility for credit, insurance, employment, government benefits, or housing, or for any other purpose authorized under the FCRA.
 By accessing one of our services, you agree not to use the service or data for any purpose authorized under the FCRA or in relation to taking an adverse action relating to a consumer application.